-Consortia may consist of partners across several positions and disciplines within research and development systems (i.e., fundamental targeted research, applied research, innovation, business etc.) in a way that the project aims at reaching TRL 5 or above by the end of the project.
-The consortia are required to demonstrate the interest of industry partner(s) by actively involving them in the project.
+Consortia may consist of partners across several positions and disciplines within research and development systems (i.e. fundamental targeted research, applied research, innovation, business etc.).
+The consortia must demonstrate the interest of industry partner(s) by actively involving them in the project as formal partners.